4 Candlestick Patterns You Need to Know for 2025

 Closing thoughts

 All in all, these four candlestick patterns, when identified correctly and used in combination with other analysis techniques, can be very useful for investors, as long as you understand what they are trying to tell you.
+If you're new to trading, our best trading platform for beginners guide can help you get started to practice identifying these patterns in real-time while learning how to apply them effectively.

 How many types of candlestick patterns are there?